Academich/reagent_emb_vis/README.md

 # Visualization of the reagent space

 A web-app for the exploration of the embedding space of reagents used in reaction data.
+Described in our paper [Curating Reagents in Chemical Reaction Data with an Interactive Reagent Space Map](https://link.springer.com/chapter/10.1007/978-3-031-72381-0_3).

 The app is a visual way of exploring the co-occurrence statistics of reagents in reactions.
 The app displays UMAP projections of reagent embeddings derived by decomposing the _PMI matrix_ of reagents with _singular value decomposition._